santyraghavan/santyraghavan.github.io/README.md

 ### About this Site

-This site is built in GitHub Pages and Jekyll.
-I used the Cayman theme from Jekyll.
+This site is built in <a href = "https://pages.github.com">GitHub Pages</a> and <a href = "https://jekyllrb.com/">Jekyll</a> .
+I used the Cayman theme with a few minor changes.
-{% include skills.html %}